In Brief

 Branch (c) therefore collapses into the position that nobody is saved.
 Some sins of every person remain to condemn them.
 The cross was real but partial.
 The cross secured forgiveness for past sins only, and every human's future sins drive him under wrath again.
 The Reformer Martin Luther saw this branch arriving from the late medieval penitential system and named it as a recipe for despair: a man could never know, on his deathbed, whether he had repented sufficiently for every post-baptismal offense to escape the fires of purgatory or hell.

 No serious Christian tradition has ever committed itself to branch (c).
 It is the worst of the three options.
 It makes salvation depend on the sinner's continued performance after the cross.
-It empties Romans 8:1 of its content: "There is therefore now no condemnation for those who are in Christ Jesus."
+It empties Romans 8:1 of its content: "Therefore, there is now no condemnation for those who are in Christ Jesus."
 If branch (c) is true, there is plenty of condemnation.
 The cross addressed only a portion of the problem.
 Branch (c) is so manifestly unscriptural that no one defends it; it survives only as a logical possibility the trilemma must enumerate to be complete.

 Branch (b) — All the Sins of Some Men